Coming August 15 2020

 “Vivid, compelling, utterly, utterly magical.”
 Read and Reviewed

 Alison Croggon is an award-winning novelist, poet, theatre writer, critic and editor who lives in Melbourne, Australia.
-Her work has been published to acclaim nationally and internationally.
-She is the author of the epic fantasy quintet The Books of Pellinor, which have sold more than 500,000 books worldwide.
+She works in many genres and her books and poems have been published to acclaim nationally and internationally.
+She is arts editor for The Saturday Paper and co-editor of the performance criticism website Witness.
 On this site you can find details on all her books – fantasy, science fiction, poetry, theatre texts and critical essays.

 More books you might enjoy